GalinStoychev/MyGraces/README.md

 ## Project Purpose

-To make a PvP game simulating a coding competiotion.
+To make a PvP game simulating a coding competition.

 ## The game includes:
 - 3 types of heroes/developers
 - 4 types of skills
-- 4 types og items
+- 4 types of items